tidley/free_the_sauce/README.md

 ### From Source

 ### From Researcher
-- Read data from ipfs.io/ipfs...
+- Download data from w3s.link/ipfs/**CID**
-- Download, verify source
-    - Source verifiable using hash of data
-        - in block?
-        - in BTC tx?
-        -
-    - Source verifiable with GPS data and date
+- Verify source using GPS and time metadata

 - Increased transparency.

 This sections discusses the purpose and motivation for the tool, and how it addresses a tool need you've identified.